Myles Garrett*, 3-4OLB, Texas A&M

 T.J.
 Watt*, 3-4OLB, Wisconsin

 Height: 6-4.
 Weight: 252.
 Arm: 33.13.
 40 Time: 4.69.
 Projected Round (2017): 1-2.
-3/11/17: Watt had a strong debut to open the 2016 season with an impressive game against LSU.
+4/26/17: Watt had a strong debut to open the 2016 season with an impressive game against LSU.
 That set the tone for an excellent junior year, and Watt decided to skip his senior campaign to enter the 2017 NFL Draft.
 He is a good edge rusher who also is very tough at setting the edge in the ground game.
 Watt would be a perfect fit as a 3-4 outside linebacker in the NFL.
 In a 4-3 defense, he could be a Sam (strongside) linebacker who rushes off the edge in pass situations.
 He could gain weight to be a right end as well.

 Takkarist McKinley, 3-4OLB, UCLA